-2023 \$ 732
+Operating Leases

-2024 2,904 \$ 2,212
+2024 \$ 1,463

-2025 2,872 2,919
+2025 2,919

-2026 2,920 2,968
+2026 2,968

-2027 2,969 3,003
+2027 3,003

 2028 1,583

-Thereafter 57,024 55,605
+Thereafter 55,605

-Total minimum lease payments 69,421 68,290
+Total minimum lease payments 67,541

-Net present value adjustments (41,849) (41,355)
+Net present value adjustments (41,029)

-Right-of-use lease liabilities \$ 27,572 \$ 26,935
+Right-of-use lease liabilities \$ 26,512

-Loss Contingencies Legal Proceedings
+Legal Proceedings

-In late 2022 and early 2023, 28 putative class action lawsuits were filed against RealPage, Inc., along with over 50 of the largest owners and operators of apartment communities in the country, including the Company (the "RealPage Litigation"), alleging that RealPage and lessors of multifamily residential real estate conspired to artificially inflate the prices of multifamily residential real estate above competitive levels through the use of RealPage's revenue management software.
+In late 2022 and early 2023, numerous putative class action lawsuits were filed against RealPage, Inc., a seller of revenue management software products, along with over 50 of the largest owners and operators of apartment communities in the country that have utilized these products, including the Company.
+The plaintiffs allege that RealPage and these multifamily housing owners and operators conspired to artificially inflate the prices of multifamily rents above competitive levels using RealPage's revenue management software in violation of state and federal antitrust laws.
 The plaintiffs are seeking monetary damages and attorneys' fees and costs and injunctive relief.
-The Company believes the RealPage Litigation is without merit as it pertains to the Company and plans to vigorously defend the RealPage Litigation.
-On April 10, 2023, the Joint Panel on Multidistrict Litigation issued an order centralizing the cases in the Middle District of Tennessee for coordinated or consolidated pretrial proceedings.
-The Company is unable to predict the outcome of the RealPage Litigation given its early stage.
-While the Company does not believe that the RealPage Litigation will have a material adverse effect on its financial condition, the Company cannot give assurance that the RealPage Litigation will not have a material effect on its results of operations.
+On April 10, 2023, the Joint Panel on Multidistrict Litigation issued an order centralizing the cases in the U.S. District Court for the Middle District of Tennessee for coordinated or consolidated pretrial proceedings.
+Another lawsuit alleging violations of the District of Columbia's antitrust laws and seeking similar relief was filed in the Superior Court of the District of Columbia in November 2023 by the District of Columbia against RealPage, Inc. and a number of large apartment community owners and operators, including the Company.
+The Company believes there are defenses, both factual and legal, to the allegations in these various proceedings and the Company plans to vigorously defend itself.
+As these proceedings are in the early stages, it is not possible for the Company to predict any outcome or estimate the amount of loss, if any, which could be associated with any adverse decision.
+While the Company does not believe that any of these proceedings will have a material adverse effect on its financial condition, the Company cannot give assurance that the proceedings will not have a material effect on its results of operations.